Shreneel/CRM/README.md

 Programmed a CRM Software offering large or small scale businesses with ability to create, assign, market, and manage requests with multiple logins for several employee positions.
 Implemented a MySQL database to support backend structure of the application and constructed the GUI using Java Swing.

 ### Objective of proposed system are:-
-• To develop a good relation between the customer and the organization. \n
+• To develop a good relation between the customer and the organization.
-• Improve the efficiency of the business. \n
+• Improve the efficiency of the business.
-• Attracting the present and new customers. \n
+• Attracting the present and new customers.
-• Develop better communication channels and increase customer satisfaction. \n
+• Develop better communication channels and increase customer satisfaction.

 ### Software Requirement (Minimum):
-1)Operating System- Windows 7 \n
+1)Operating System- Windows 7
-2)Language - JAVA \n
+2)Language - JAVA
 3)IDE-NetBeans